AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

          with Default_Component_Value => 1;
       A : Array_T;
    begin
-      for I in Index_T range 2 ..
+      for I in 2 ..
 3 loop
-         for J in Index_T range 2 ..
+         for J in 2 ..
 3 loop
             A (I, J) := I * 10 + J;
          end loop;
       end loop;